Nitin-Nandan/CodeClauseInternship_CropDiseaseIdentification/README.md

 ## Features

 * Simple UI for uploading crop images.
-* Automated disease identification using state-of-the-art CNN models
+* Automated disease identification using state-of-the-art CNN models.
-* Built with Python, Flask, and TensorFlow
+* Built with Python, Flask, and TensorFlow.
-* Designed to support agricultural communities with accessible technology
+* Designed to support agricultural communities with accessible technology.

 ---